Home DBT

 • table - actual table is built

-• views - we would be rerunning the query every time
+• views - we would be rerunning the query every time. this is the default

 • ephemeral - take our select statements and use it as a cte in the downstream models. so, nothing exists in our database. hard to debug as we cannot query or inspect them directly